Menu

 Share it here

-Starting a business feels exciting, but it also comes with plenty of steps and decisions.
-This guide breaks down the process into ten straightforward steps so you can move with confidence and clarity.
+Starting a business is exciting, but it comes with real steps and decisions.
+This guide breaks the process into ten practical steps you can follow in Arizona.
+For most steps, the general idea applies anywhere in the U.S., but the exact forms and agencies vary by state.

 2. Decide on a Domain Name